alexvieirasj/ecoleta-basic-app/README.md

     <img alt="Pull Request" src="https://img.shields.io/bitbucket/pr-raw/alexvieirasj/ecoleta-basic-app?style=critical">
 </p>

-## 💻 Detalhes do projeto
+## 💻 Project details

-O sistema foi desenvolvido no evento Next Level Week Starter (**NLW**) da empresa [Rocketseat](https://rocketseat.com.br/).
-O projeto que tem por objetivo disponibilizar um sistema onde as pessoas consigam encontrar e/ou cadastrar facilmente empresas que coletam resíduos para descarte nas cidades buscadas no sistema.
+The system was developed during Next Level Week Starter (**NLW**) from company [Rocketseat](https://rocketseat.com.br/).
+The project aims to provide a system where people can easily find and/or register companies that collect waste for disposal in the cities searched within the system.

 <h1 align="center">
     <img alt="Capa Projeto" title="CapaProjeto" src="./public/assets/demonstracao-sistema.gif"/>
 </h1>

-## :rocket: Tecnologias utilizadas no projeto
+## :rocket: Technologies used in the project

-As tecnologias/ferramentas utilizadas no projeto foram:
+The technologies/tools used in the project were:

 - [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)
 - [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS)